-Manners are a learned practice and this page will help you do both: Help your children learn manners and practice manners!
+Manners are a learned practice and this page will help you do both: Help your children learn and practice these skills in your classroom!

 You can either scroll down through this page to see all of the preschool activities for your Manners Theme or click the link below to go to specific preschool activity types you are looking for.